 WorldServer is an advanced tool that enables you to transform manual, disparate translation processes into a centralized, fully administered program.
 With WorldServer, you can adopt a flexible enterprise-class translation management system that automates translation tasks and greatly reduces the costs of supporting large volumes of local language content.

-Core to SDL WorldServer is a workflow-based process automation engine that drives all translation project activities.
+Core to WorldServer is a workflow-based process automation engine that drives all translation project activities.
 You can easily configure the workflow so that, for example, the process for translating marketing material is different from that for translating very technical documentation.

 New features & benefits in Version 11

-Recently in November 2017, the latest version 11.3 of the SDL WorldServer is released.
+Recently in November 2017, the latest version 11.3 of the WorldServer is released.
 Other than supporting technology upgrades, below are the key new features introduced in the version 11, adding value over V10.4:

 The new version has significant rewrite of the User Interface layer to provide modern & efficient User Experience for all users.